vislies/template/index.md

 VisLies is an open forum for anyone to present their favorite visual misinformation.
-Make VisLies more fun for yourself and everyone else by sharing your favorite (or most delpored) ways to misrepresent data.
+Make VisLies more fun for yourself and everyone else by sharing your favorite (or most deplored) ways to misrepresent data.

 ### Scope